R055A/R055A/index.md

 Not an IT prodigy, not even a PC until adulthood, not that it matters, suffering, & independently recovering & rehabilitating
 from years of multiple severe injuries, including total loss of not just memory but all skills & senses, including motor to
+complement paralyses, etc; like Bourne but without the convenience of a montage, Swiss bank, etc - not even a derelict VW.
-complement paralyses, etc. Not even in the sociotechnical emergence of AI, nor a PC today, nor ever for long with ongoing
+Not even in the sociotechnical emergence of AI, nor a PC today, nor ever for long with ongoing
 24/7 epic plagues of random wrongdoing insanity continuing to harass my every breath eternal, global.
 Too much to remember,
 spanning longer than average human memory, anyway - extreme malevolent machinations since early childhood to be precise!?